MotorDoc1/FunWithSound/README.md

  Data from a Samsung A51 phone (video converted to wav), although any wav file can be processed.

  Just for fun.
-Systems used for analyzing these types of faults is more complex.
+Systems used for analyzing these types of faults are more complex.

  The sound file used is also included.
 Use at your own risk.